danascheider/sim_legacy_frontend/.github/pull_request_template.md

 ## Considerations

-Explanation of design/implementation decisions or which alternatives you considereed or tried
+Explanation of design/implementation decisions or which alternatives you considered or tried

 ## Manual Test Cases